-Leon.
-Was not Count John here at supper?
+Leon. - Was not Count John here at supper?

-Ant.
-I saw him not.
+Ant. - I saw him not.

-Beat.
-How tartly that gentleman looks!
-I never can see him but I am heart-burned an hour after.
+Beat. - How tartly that gentleman looks!
+I never can see him but I am heart-burn'd an hour after.

-Hero.
-He is of a very melancholy disposition.
+Hero. - He is of a very melancholy disposition.

-He were an excellent man that were made just in the mid-way between him and Benedick; the one is too like an image, and says nothing; and the other too like my lady's eldest son, evermore tattling.
+Beat. - He were an excellent man that were made just in the midway between him and Benedick.
+The one is too like an image and says nothing, and the other too like my lady's eldest son, evermore tattling.

-Then half signior Benedick's tongue in count John's mouth, and half count John's melancholy in signior Benedick's face,--
+Leon. - Then half Signior Benedick's tongue in Count John's mouth, and half Count John's melancholy in Signior Benedick's face--

-With a good leg, and a good foot, uncle, and money enough in his purse, such a man would win any woman in the world,-- if he could get her good will.
+Beat. - With a good leg and a good foot, uncle, and money enough in his purse, such a man would win any woman in the world--if 'a could get her good will.

-By my troth, niece, thou wilt never get thee a husband if thou be so shrewd of thy tongue.
+Leon. - By my troth, niece, thou wilt never get thee a husband if thou be so shrewd of thy tongue.

-In faith, she is too curst.
+Ant. - In faith, she's too curst.

-Too curst is more than curst: I shall lessen God's sending that way: for it is said, 'God sends a curst cow short horns;' but to a cow too curst he sends none.
+Beat. - Too curst is more than curst.
+I shall lessen God's sending that way, for it is said, 'God sends a curst cow short horns,' but to a cow too curst he sends none.

-So, by being too curst God will send you no horns.
+Leon. - So, by being too curst, God will send you no horns.

-Just, if he send me no husband; for the which blessing I am at him upon my knees every morning and evening: Lord!
-I could not endure a husband with a beard on his face: I had rather lie inwoollen!
+Beat. - Just, if he send me no husband; for the which blessing I am at him upon my knees every morning and evening.
+Lord, I could not endure a husband with a beard on his face.
+I had rather lie in the woollen!

-You may light upon a husband that hath no beard.
+Leon. - You may light on a husband that hath no beard.

-What should I do with him? dress him in my apparel and make him my waiting gentlewoman?
-He that hath a beard is more than a youth, and he that hath no beard is less than a man: and he that is more than a youth is not for me; and he that is less than a man I am not for him: Therefore I will even take sixpence in earnest of the bearward, and lead his apes into hell.
+Beat. - What should I do with him? dress him in my apparel and make him my waiting gentlewoman?
+He that hath a beard is more than a youth, and he that hath no beard is less than a man; and he that is more than a youth is not for me; and he that is less than a man, I am not for him.
+Therefore I will even take sixpence in earnest of the berrord and lead his apes into hell.

-Leon.
-Well then, go you into hell?
+Leon. - Well then, go you into hell?

-No; but to the gate; and there will the devil meet me, like an old cuckold, with horns on his head, and say, 'Get you to heaven, Beatrice, get you to heaven; here's no place for you maids:' So deliver I up my apes, and away to Saint Peter: for the heavens, he shows me where the bachelors sit, and there live we as merry as the day is long.
+Beat. - No; but to the gate, and there will the devil meet me like na old cuckold with horns on his head, and say 'Get you to heaven, Beatrice, get you to heaven.
+Here's no place for you maids.'
+So deliver I up my apes, and away to Saint Peter--for the heavens.
+He shows me where the bachelors sit, and there live we as merry as the day is long.

-Well, niece, [to Hero] I trust you will be ruled by your father.
+Ant. - [to Hero] Well, niece, I trust you will be rul'd by your father.

-Yes, faith; it is my cousin's duty to make courtesy, and say, 'Father, as it please you:' but yet for all that, cousin, let him be a handsome fellow, or else make another courtesy, and say, 'Father, as it please me.'
+Beat. -Yes faith.
+It is my cousin's duty to make cursy and say, 'Father, as it please you.'
+But yet for all that, cousin, let him be a handsome fellow, or else make another cursy, and say, 'Father, as it please me.'

-Well, niece, I hope to see you one day fitted with a husband.
+Leon. - Well, niece, I hope to see you one day fitted with a husband.

-Not till God make men of some other metal than earth.
-Would it not grieve a woman to be overmastered with a piece of valiant dust? to make an account of her life to a clod of wayward marl?
-No, uncle, I'll none: Adam's sons are my brethren, and truly I hold it a sin to match in my kindred.
+Beat. - Not till God make men of some other metal than earth.
+Would it not grieve a woman to be overmaster'd with a piece of valiant dust? to make an account of her life to a clod of wayward marl?
+No, uncle, I'll none.
+Adam's sons are my brethren, and truly I hold it a sin to match in my kinred.

-Daughter, remember what I told you: if the prince do solicit you in that kind, you know your answer.
+Leon. - Daughter, remember what I told you.
+If the Prince do solicit you in that kind, you know your answer.